 Where to buy a Mini Goldendoodle?

 It’s extremely important to find a reputable breeder if you’re going to be purchasing a mini Goldendoodle.
 Since these small Goldendoodle sizes come with typically come with an increased likelihood of health issues, finding a reputable breeder will help mitigate some of this risk.
 A reputable breeder will be able to provide you with several different types of health tests including tests on the parent dog’s hips, eyes, heart, elbows, and patellas.
-Generally, if the parent dogs are healthy than their offspring will be healthy.
+Generally, if the parent dogs are healthy then their offspring will be healthy.

 We recommend that you visit the Goldendoodle Association of North America (GANA) to find a mini Goldendoodle breeder.
 GANA the main association of Goldendoodle enthusiasts that consists of breeders and pet owners.